 Students tell how the Master of Management in Hospitality (MMH) program helped them feel welcome and part of the community.

 of work experience (average)

-As an MMH student, it’s possible that you’ll interact with hundreds of SHA alumni.
+As an MMH student, it’s possible that you’ll interact with hundreds of Cornell Nolan School alumni.
 They return to Cornell as guest speakers, workshop facilitators, and career mentors, and you’ll meet with them off campus at industry events.
 The alumni directory will serve as an important resource—Hotelies around the world are happy to chat.

 Practice your business and communication skills as you participate in hospitality-related hackathons, pitch deck and business plan competitions, treks, case competitions, industry conferences, roundtables, and more.
 MMH students also lead the Hospitality Graduate Student Organization.